EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 Access Data
 ==============
-The format of the access data is similar to the satellite states data and is also produced by the :class:`orbitpy.orbitpropcov` module.
+The format of the access data is produced by the :class:`orbitpy.orbitpropcov` module.
-The time data of both the states ad access are synced.
-One access data file is produced for each satellite payload.
+The time data of both the states and access are synced.
+Seperate access data files are produced for per satellite payload.
 The intermediate access files produced by the :ref:`grid_pnts_cov_calc_app` is different from the intermediate file produced by the :ref:`pnt_opts_cov_calc_app`.

 Grid-point based coverage calculations intermediate access file-format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Excluding the :code:`TimeIndex`
-column, the column headers are named as :code:`GP0`, :code:`GP1`, :code:`GP2`, and so on corresponding to the grid-point indices.
+The column headers are named as :code:`TimeIndex` (corresponding to Time Index) and :code:`gpi` (corresponding to ground-point index).
 The grid point data can be found in the coverage grid data file.
-Each cell entry corresponds to a True/ False condition for access.
-If there has been access
-(or if there can be access in the case when the FOR is used for access computation), the cell entry is :code:`1`, else there is no entry.
-During times are which there is no access over all the grid-points, the entire row is absent.
+Each row entry corresponds to the time at which the corresponding ground-point is seen.

 Pointing-options based coverage calculations intermediate access file-format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^